apache/dubbo-website/content/en/docs/v3.0/languages/erlang/quick-start.md

 ---
 type: docs
-title: "快速开始"
+title: "Quick start "
-linkTitle: "快速开始"
+linkTitle: "Quick start"
 weight: 1
-description: "Erlang 快速开始"
+description: "Erlang Quick start"
 ---

-建议先使用 java 定义接口 jar，并使用 [erlanalysis](https://github.com/apache/dubbo-erlang/tree/master/tools/erlanalysis) 工具解析java接口至Erlang lib
+It is recommended to use java to define the interface jar first, and use the [erlanalysis](https://github.com/apache/dubbo-erlang/tree/master/tools/erlanalysis) tool to parse the java interface to Erlang lib

-## 导入依赖库
+## Import dependent libraries

-### 使用 Rebar 编译工具。
+### Use the Rebar compilation tool.

-Add dubblerl to rebar.config with your project
+Add dubblerl to rebar.config to your project

 ```erlang
 {deps, [
     {dubboerl, {git, "https://github.com/apache/dubbo-erlang.git", {branch, "master"}}}
 ]}.
 ```

-### 使用 erlang.mk 编译工具
+### Use erlang.mk compilation tool

-`待补充`
+`in progress...`

-## 导入接口库
+## Import interface library
 Suppose the interface lib you exported is called dubbo_service.
 * If you didn't upload your lib to your git repository, It is recommended that you copy the `dubbo_service` lib into the project's `apps` directory.
-* If it is upload to your git repository, you can import like this:
+* If it is uploaded to your git repository, you can import like this:
 ```erlang
 {deps, [
     {dubboerl, {git, "https://github.com/apache/dubbo-erlang.git", {branch, "master"}}},